New Course Debuts May 8 at ONUG Spring Event; Equips IT Personnel with AI, DevOps and Scripting Skills for Automated IT Operations

 Registration is required.
 Click here to register for the ONUG Spring 2018 Academy Pass, which includes one course per day.
 For a complimentary registration code to sign up for the AI for IT certification course, please contact Mist at firstname.lastname@example.org

-Mist built the first AI-driven wireless platform with the world’s first virtual IT assistant.
-The Mist Learning Wireless LAN makes Wi-Fi predictable, reliable and measurable by providing unprecedented visibility into the user experience and by replacing time consuming manual IT tasks with proactive automation.
-In addition, Mist is the first vendor to bring enterprise-grade Wi-Fi, BLE and IoT together to deliver personalized, location-based wireless services without requiring battery-powered beacons.
+Mist Systems, a Juniper Networks company, is leading the transition to AI-driven IT.
+The Mist Learning Wireless LAN (WLAN) makes Wi-Fi predictable, reliable and measurable by providing unprecedented visibility into the user experience and by replacing time consuming manual IT tasks with proactive automation.
+In addition, Mist brings enterprise-grade Wi-Fi, BLE and IoT together to deliver personalized, location-based wireless services without requiring battery-powered beacons.
 All operations are managed via Mist’s modern cloud architecture for maximum scalability, agility and performance.